 Learn more about all the different options to protect your windows during a hurricane.

-In conclusion, shutters can range anywhere from $10 to $50 per square foot.
+In conclusion, shutters can range anywhere from $12 to $50+ per square foot.
 The cost for an entire project can range from a couple thousand to tens of thousands of dollars.
-However, the prices can vary widely based on your specific project and based on external factors like material costs and labor.
+However, as mentioned in the notes above, the prices can vary widely based on your specific project and based on external factors like material costs and labor.
+This is especially true with the current market conditions and inflation.

 So in order to get an actual cost it is recommended to get a free in-home estimate to get an actual price for your project.
 If you are looking for hurricane shutters anywhere in Southwest Florida we would love to help you.
 Request a consultation below.